 If you expect a perfect, final document every time, you will be disappointed.
 If you expect a solid first pass that reflects what was actually said, you will usually be pleasantly surprised.

 This is also where your own discipline matters.
-The quality of the output is heavily shaped by the quality of the input, not just the audio, but the structure you give the system.
+The quality of the output is shaped by the quality of the input, which means the audio and the structure you give the system.

 Teams that define playbooks, set expectations for different call types, and are clear about what they want to extract tend to get far more reliable summaries and insights over time.
 The AI has something to aim at, rather than guessing what “good” looks like.

-Used well, the AI does exactly what it should.
-It reduces the grunt work, surfaces patterns, and gives you something solid to react to.
-It does not replace thinking, listening, or judgment.
-It gives you back the time and headspace to do those things properly, which is a much more realistic promise than pretending AI can handle everything on its own.
+Used well, the AI reduces the grunt work and surfaces patterns you would not have spotted.
+It does not replace your judgment.
+It gives you back the time and headspace to apply it properly, which is a more realistic promise than pretending AI can handle everything on its own.

 Instead of relying on memory or long written summaries, you can share the exact part of the conversation that matters.
-A short clip with context is often far more useful than a page of notes, especially when decisions or nuance are involved.
+A short clip with context is often far more useful than a page of notes.

 This changes how collaboration feels.
 If someone was not in the meeting, they do not need a full download or a second call.
-They can watch the relevant moment, hear the tone, and understand the decision in the way it was actually made.
-That is particularly useful when working across teams, time zones, or with external partners who do not need the entire recording.
+They can watch the relevant moment, hear the tone, and understand the decision as it was actually made.
+That is particularly useful when working across teams and time zones, or with external partners who do not need the entire recording.

 Follow-ups also get cleaner.
 Before sending an email, you can check what was actually agreed rather than what you think was agreed.
-That reduces back and forth, avoids accidental overpromising, and makes next steps easier to anchor to reality.
+That reduces back and forth and makes next steps easier to anchor to reality.

 When meetings feed into CRMs or shared workspaces, those follow ups stay connected to the original conversation instead of floating around in inboxes.